-When the Bible states that Moses spoke to God "face to face" this is simply an expression meaning that Moses talked to God directly as a friend (Exo.
+When the Bible states that Moses spoke to God “face to face,” this is simply an expression meaning that Moses talked to God directly as a friend (Exo.
 33:11).
 In addition, Christ said that He was the God of the Old Covenant who spoke to Moses (John 8:58; Exo.
 3:14).
-The Bible clearly states Christ is the only being who ever went to heaven and stood face to face with the Father.
-Even King David who is known to be a man after God’s own heart was not taken to heaven (1Sa.
+Christ is the only individual who died and went to heaven to stand face to face with the Father.
+Even King David who is known as a man after God’s own heart was not taken to heaven (1Sam.
 13:14).
 As the Apostle Peter stated:

 Men and brethren, let me speak freely to you of the patriarch David, that he is both dead and buried, and his tomb is with us to this day...
 For David did not ascend into the heavens (Acts 2:29-35).

 The apostles were called by God to become future kings and priests.
 But that transcendent reward is yet to come.
 Christ made this clear when He plainly told them that they would not follow His ascension at this time: